jjnurminen/hpimon/README.md

 ## Initial configuration

-Run `python hpimon.py` from a command prompt.
+Run `python hpimon.py` from a terminal.
 On the first run, the program will create a new configuration file and abort.
 Edit the configuration file (`~/.hpimon.cfg`).
 Edit `SERVER_PATH` so that points to the `neuromag2ft` binary.

 ## Running